Interested in selling to schools but no experience?

 Who makes the buying decisions within schools?

-Budgets for secondaries are much higher than for other educational establishments and, normally, the head teacher will allocate a certain amount per department per annum which is then administered by the heads of those departments.
+Budgets for secondaries are much higher than for other educational establishments.
+Normally, the head teacher will allocate a certain amount per department per annum.
+Department heads then administer those budgets.

-Secondary schools normally have many heads of department – the number is often related to the size of school as measured in pupil numbers.
+Secondary schools normally have a Head Teacher and many heads of department.
+The number is often related to the size of school as measured in pupil numbers.

 - General procurement responsibilities

 - Handling contracted services like catering, cleaning, maintenance and IT users support

 So, if you are involved in providing value-driven services to schools (for example, services on contract) rather than something value-added (for example, teaching aids), the school business manager may be the best person to reach out to.